In This Article

 Plus, by not having an annual fee, you don’t have to track all of the perks and benefits that come with a card like the Sapphire Reserve to make sure you’re getting your money’s worth out of the high annual fee.
 You can just swipe it, earn your 1.5x Ultimate Rewards points per $1, and move along all while building up your points balance.

-With the added bonus of the 5x on grocery store spending for up to $12,000 during your first year as a cardholder, there has never been a better time to consider applying for the Chase Freedom Unlimited card and adding it to your wallet.
+There has never been a better time to consider applying for the Chase Freedom Unlimited® card and adding it to your wallet.

 Cards in This Article